cathbar/collager/README.md

 ```

 ### Dataset
 I tested on my vacation photos, but I want a demoable dataset, so let's download some imagenet images to get us started.
 If you already have a dataset though, feel free to skip this step.
+Also, I'm not including the `features.pickle` of this dataset so you can definitely skip this if you want.

 ```
 pip install awscli